rickmacgillis/hackfastalgos/README.md

 Purpose
 -------

+This library's main purpose is to aid web developers in their conquest of learning algorithms and data structures.
+If you intend to use the library as a learning or teaching tool, be advised that there are often multiple ways to write the algorithm concepts.
+For instance, MergeSort does not need to run its recursion asynchronously, and certain programming languages do not support asynchronous work-flows.
+The anthem of any good algorithm designer is, "Can we make it better (faster/more memory efficient/more memory focused)?"

-Companies like Facebook, Google, and Microsoft rely on speed and space-efficient code to keep their websites and projects running smoothly.
+Companies rely on speed and space-efficient code to keep their websites and projects running smoothly.
 You'll find that some of these algorithms are only either efficient on large data sets (Ex.
 Lots of array elements) or require appropriate parameters for the task at hand.
 (Such as the configuration of Quick Sort's parameters) I've commented on each algorithm's running times and storage requirements by using asymptotic notation.

 Keep in mind that HHVM is written primarily in C++ and C, and has a lot of built-in functionality that uses these algorithms.
 (Ex. sort() uses an implementation of Quick Sort) Therefore, it's often faster to use the built in functionality.
 However built in functions do not always give you the fine tuning capabilities required when working with larger datasets.

-This library also serves the purpose of aiding web developers in their conquest of learning algorithms and data structures.
-If you intend to use the library as a learning or teaching tool, be advised that there are often multiple ways to write the algorithm concepts.
-For instance, MergeSort does not need to run its recursion asynchronously, and certain programming languages do not support asynchronous work-flows.
-The anthem of any good algorithm designer is, "Can we make it better (faster/more memory efficient/more memory focused)?"

 List of Algorithms
 ------------------

 Every algorithm is grouped into a class of similar algorithms.
 Below is a list of classes, followed by the list of algorithm methods in that class.
-For simplicity, the list below does not include the HackFastAlgos project namespace of `HackFastAlgos.` So, if you wish to use `mergeSort` then you need to use `\HackFastAlgos\Sort\mergeSort()`
+For simplicity, the list below does not include the HackFastAlgos project namespace of `HackFastAlgos.` So, if you wish to use `insertSort` then you need to use `\HackFastAlgos\Sort::insertSort()`

 **Algos**

+**ConvexHull**

 **Graph**

+**LZW**

 **Math**

+**MergeSort**

+`mergeSort<T>(bool $returnWaitHandler = false) : T`

 **Search**